DeliData: A dataset for deliberation in multi-party problem solving: Annotating deliberation cues

 \subsection{Annotated dataset}

-Using the annotation schema introduced in this section we annotated 50 dialogues and a total of 1696 utterances from the dataset presented in section \ref{sec:delidata}.
+Using the annotation schema introduced in this section we annotated all dialogues presented in section~\ref{sec:delidata}.
 We performed an annotation agreement study between 3 annotators on 41 of the dialogues using Cohen's kappa \cite{cohen1960coefficient}.
 We obtained an inter-annotator agreement of 0.75 on the first level, 0.71 on the second level, and an average agreement of 0.53 on the additional labels.

 The label distribution for the first two levels is presented in Table~ \ref{table:annotated_distribution}.
 Overall, the number of \textbf{Reasoning} and \textbf{Solution} utterances are substantial, confirming that the subjects in our data collection engaged in substantial discussions about the solutions and their reasoning.
-The corpus also contains 214 \textbf{Probing} utterances, which are similarly distributed between \textbf{Moderation}, \textbf{Reasoning}, and \textbf{Solution}, thus suggesting that the strategies chosen for annotation are commonly used.
-Finally, 450 utterances were annotated as non-deliberative (\textbf{``None''}), and are excluded from the table.
+The corpus also contains 1739 \textbf{Probing} utterances, where most of which are \textbf{Moderation}.
+On the other hand, probing for Reasoning or Solution is fairly evenly distributed.
+This suggests that the strategies chosen for annotation are commonly used.
+Finally, 3267 utterances were annotated as non-deliberative (\textbf{``None''}).

 In Table~\ref{table:additional_distribution} we present the distribution of additional labels.
 In column \textbf{Count} we show the total number of occurrences of each of these labels, while in \textbf{Prevalence} we show how often this label occurs in \textit{all} utterances, including those without annotation for an additional label.
 The most prevalent label is \textbf{complete\_solution}, appearing in about 20\% of the utterances.
 While the other additional labels occur less in the conversation (around 5\% or less), they might be useful for dialogue analysis.